CiscoTestAutomation/pyats/docs/cli/pyats_run.rst

       --clean-scope {job,task}
                             Specify whether clean runs before job or per task --invoke-clean        Clean is only invoked if this parameter is specified.
-      --device-image        list of clean images per device in format device:/path/to/image.bin --os-image            list of clean images per OS in format os:/path/to/image.bin --group-image         list of clean images per group in format group:/path/to/image.bin --platform-image      list of clean images per platform in format platform:/path/to/image.bin
+      --clean-device-image        list of clean images per device in format device:/path/to/image.bin --clean-os-image            list of clean images per OS in format os:/path/to/image.bin --clean-group-image         list of clean images per group in format group:/path/to/image.bin --clean-platform-image      list of clean images per platform in format platform:/path/to/image.bin

     Bringup:
       --logical-testbed-file